AdamBuchen/personal-site-fe/README.md

 ## Possible Commands

+* about - provides info about the app
 * help - shows help text
+* github - open new tab to Adam's GitHub
+* linkedin - open new tab to Adam's LinkedIn
 * ls - view list of commands / files
 * clear - clear the terminal
 * download_resume - download a copy of the latest resume as PDF to the browser